 Beavers live in tight nit colonies – or family groups.
 They are highly territorial and will protect their dams from other beavers.
-Mating season is from January to March in the cold regions and in the south it is in late November or December.
+Mating season is from January to March in the cold regions and in the south, it is in late November or December.
 Beavers mate for life, and when one spouse dies they will find another.
 After about three months the female will give birth.
 Kits can swim within 24 hours of birth and are weaned after two weeks.
 Both parents take care of the young.
 Beavers will live to be around twenty years old.

 Dams will have a positive and negative impact on the land.
 On the positive, it creates new wetland environments, which can slow erosion, foster new plant growth, and even purify the water.
 However, on the negative, they slow the flow of streams and cause silt to build up.
-This causes flooding in the low lying areas which is a big problem for agricultural areas.
+This causes flooding in the low lying areas which are a big problem for agricultural areas.

-Beavers are trapped, because you can’t shoot into the water due to the ricochet affect.
-In the late fall and early spring beaver are trapped in open water.
+Beavers are trapped because you can’t shoot into the water due to the ricochet effect.
+In the late fall and early spring, beaver are trapped in open water.
 During the winter, when fur quality is best, the traps are set through the ice.
 When setting a trap, make sure that the trigger is at the bottom to reduce fur damage.
 This also ensures that the beaver is killed quickly and humanely.
 There is a wide variety of traps available – please talk to local fur trappers to determine what works best in your area as some traps are better for certain geographies than others.

 The mink looks like a weasel, but is semi-aquatic, and is about two feet long.
 It has short stubby legs and a long neck.
-One third of its body length is its tail.
+One-third of its body length is its tail.
 The American Mink has brown to black fur with a white chin and throat.
 Its fur is waterproof thanks to its oily guard hairs.
 There are 15 subspecies in North America, and the differences are primarily noted in slight fur variations.

 Mink are found in most of the eastern half of the United States and the northern states up through Canada and Alaska.
 They prefer forested areas near streams or bodies of water, in which they spend a lot of their time.
 Mink can dive up to 16 feet deep!
 However, they are not dependent upon a body of water and will spend a large amount of time foraging in wooded areas.

 They also will dig a den into river banks or use an abandoned beaver or muskrat den.
 They also den in rock crevices or brush piles.
 Mink never use the same den for long.
 They eat muskrats, beetles, fish, birds, mice, frogs, chipmunks and will even sneak into chicken pens where the chickens are fairly easy (contained) prey.
 The American Mink will mate between January and April.
 There are three to six kits born in a litter.
-The kits will stay with the mother until fall, otherwise they are solitary.
+The kits will stay with the mother until fall, otherwise, they are solitary.

-Mink spray a foul smelling fluid like a skunk, only they can’t aim.
+Mink spray a foul-smelling fluid like a skunk, only they can’t aim.
 Interestingly, they also purr like a cat when happy.
 They are highly territorial and the males will fight other males that invade their territory – even to the death.
-Mink are highly tenacious, and are able to kill animals much larger than themselves.
+Mink are highly tenacious and are able to kill animals much larger than themselves.
 They are predated upon by bobcat, coyotes, 03+owls, foxes etc.

 Mink spend a lot of time traveling along the water’s edge, which is a great place to look for sign in the mud.
 Their prints are similar to otters but much smaller.
 They leave scat on prominent objects in their territory.
 Mink are hunted with traps such as the Coilspring, Jump Trap and Longspring.
 These are used in either Blind Sets or Pocket Sets.